From Eigenvalues to the Spectrum

 An operator \(T \in \mathcal{B}(\mathcal{X}, \mathcal{Y})\) is finite-rank

-if \(\dim(\operatorname{Range}(T)) < \infty\).
-Every finite-rank operator is compact
+if \(\dim(\operatorname{Range}(T)) \lt \infty\).
+Every finite-rank operator is

 The deep connection between compact and finite-rank operators is captured by the following

-approximation property:
+approximation theorem:

 Theorem: Compact Operators as Limits of Finite-Rank Operators